Overview of the Rheingau & Rhineland Palatinate

 Rhineland Palatinate is the most forested region of Germany.
 Nature-lovers are spoiled for choice when it comes to deciding which of the eight nature parks and two national parks should be on their bucket lists.

 Experience a wide variety of flora and fauna, meet the wild cats of the Hunsrück-Hochenwald National Park and other rare and special animal and plant species.
-Nature conservation is considered vital in this region, and the two natural parks and eight regional parks are under special protection, including the valuable European beech tree for its wood.
+Nature conservation is considered vital in this region, and the two natural parks and eight regional parks are under special protection; including protecting the valuable European beech tree for its wood.

 Your foray into nature will also introduce you to wonderful streams and mysterious volcanoes amid narrow winding paths.